scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-use-hostname`
 This is the annotation that force the use of the LB hostname instead of the public IP.
-This is useful when it it needed to not bypass the LoadBalacer for traffic coming from the cluster.
+This is useful when it is needed to not bypass the LoadBalacer for traffic coming from the cluster.

 ### `service.beta.kubernetes.io/scw-loadbalancer-protocol-http`
 This is the annotation to set the forward protocol of the LB to HTTP.